Bronstein, Gewirtz & Grossman, LLC Notifies Rivian Automotive, Inc. (RIVN) Shareholders of Class Action and Encourages Investors to Contact the Firm

-New York, New York--(Newsfile Corp. - March 8, 2022) - Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Rivian Automotive, Inc. ("Rivian" or "the Company") RIVN and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Rivian common stock pursuant to or traceable to Rivian's Initial Public Offering ("IPO") on November 10, 2021.
+NEW YORK, NY / ACCESSWIRE / March 9, 2022 / Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Rivian Automotive, Inc. ("Rivian" or "the Company") RIVN and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Rivian common stock pursuant to or traceable to Rivian's Initial Public Offering ("IPO") on November 10, 2021.
 Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/rivn.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.